-- A. If a member who would be eligible to participate in the annual bidding returns to a patrol assignment during the posting period, and no member who has selected a shift bid is moved from their patrol assignment, then shift selections beginning with the returning member shall be re-bid in order of seniority. - B. If a member who would be eligible to participate in the annual bidding returns to a patrol assignment during the selection process, the member shall be given the opportunity to select a shift assignment only from among those remaining.
+- A. If a member who would be eligible to participate in the semi-annual bidding returns to a patrol assignment during the posting period, and no member who has selected a shift bid is moved from their patrol assignment, then shift selections beginning with the returning member shall be re-bid in order of seniority. - B. If a member who would be eligible to participate in the semi-annual bidding returns to a patrol assignment during the selection process, the member shall be given the opportunity to select a shift assignment only from among those remaining.
 This shall be done on a seniority basis among only those members who have not made their selection.
-The Division will make a good faith effort to ensure that such members are able to participate in the annual selection process as soon as practical. - C. If a member who has selected a shift assignment moves to a non-patrol assignment during the posting period and no member is moved to a patrol assignment, then shift selections shall be re-bid in order of seniority beginning with the member's vacated spot. - D. A member who is on authorized leave and medically unable to perform the duties of his or her assigned patrol assignment as of October1 shall forfeit his or her right to select a patrol shift assignment unless the member provides documentation to the Chief from the health care provider who certified the member as unable to perform his or her assigned patrol duties, which certifies that the member shall be able to return to the duties of a patrol assignment, without restrictions, on or before ninety (90)days after the effective date of the patrol assignments subject to posting.
-Provided that the City receives this documentation before October 1, the member shall be permitted to participate in the selection process.
-If a member is away from work due to pregnancy and/or child birth of the member or the member's spouse, and the member is able to provide as of November 1, documentation confirming a return to work date during the annual shift period being bid for, then the member will be permitted to select a patrol shift assignment, notwithstanding the provisions of this Article.

-16.2 Interim Shift Bidding.
-The Chief of Police retains the authority to decide if any shift vacancy will be filled.
+The Division will make a good faith effort to ensure that such members are able to participate in the semi-annual selection process as soon as practical and a member who has selected a shift assignment is moved to a non-patrol assignment, then shift selections will be re-bid in order of seniority beginning with the most senior of the two members affected. - C. If a member who has selected a shift assignment moves to a non-patrol assignment during the posting period and no member is moved to a patrol assignment, then shift selections shall be re-bid in order of seniority beginning with the member's vacated spot. - D. A member who is on authorized leave and medically unable to perform the duties of his or her assigned patrol assignment as of either May 1 or November 1 shall forfeit his or her right to select a patrol shift assignment unless the member provides documentation to the Chief from the health care provider who certified the member as unable to perform his or her assigned patrol duties, which documentation certifies that the member shall be able to return to the duties of a patrol assignment, without restrictions, on or before thirty (30) days after the effective date of the patrol assignments subject to posting.
+Provided that the City receives this documentation before May 1 or November 1, as appropriate, the member shall be permitted to participate in the selection process. - 16.2 Interim Shift Bidding The Chief of Police retains the authority to decide if any shift vacancy will be filled.
 If the decision is made to fill any vacancy that occurs between the semi-annual posting dates which is reasonably expected to last more than 60 days and which occurs more than 30 days prior to the next posting date the following interim bidding process shall be initiated.

-The initial vacancy to be filled and the following two (2) vacancies will be posted, with members being given seven (7) calendar days to respond in writing to the posting.
-All members eligible to participate in the annual bidding process may participate in an interim bidding process.
+The initial vacancy to be filled will be posted, with members being given seven (7) calendar days to respond in writing to the posting.
+All members eligible to participate in the semi-annual bidding process may participate in an interim bidding process.
 The most senior eligible member applying shall be assigned to the initial vacancy.
-In the event that no eligible member applies for the assignment, the Chief retains discretion to: assign the least senior member from an unaffected shift to fill the vacancy or assign a member who is not eligible to participate in the annual or interim bidding process.
+In the event that no eligible member applies for the assignment, the Chief retains discretion to: assign the least senior member from an unaffected shift to fill the vacancy or assign a member who is not eligible to participate in the semi-annual or interim bidding process